 When I decided to have a baby, I had no experience of babies.
 Most of what I knew came from my 1990’s Child Development GCSE.
 In hindsight, I can confirm it was not very good preparation.
 While the details are vague now, it certainly left me with the impression that when I had a baby I would instinctively know what to do.
 I prepared for parenthood by attending a 1 day antenatal course at the hospital which frankly was no preparation at all.
 After Boy Child was born I was somewhat shocked to discover I had no parenting instincts whatsoever and had no idea how to look after him.

 The first time he filled his nappy (with that lovely black tar they start with) I had to ask the midwife to show me how to change him.
 When we put him in his car seat to take him home, he started to cry.
 We had no idea what to do until eventually a passing cleaner came over and said “Just get him in the car and he’ll be fine”.
 I was used to knowing what I was doing so this was new territory for me.

 Being a librarian, my first thought was to find a book about it.

-My next solution for having no parenting instincts was retail therapy.
+My next solution was retail therapy.

 I bought slings, rocking cribs, special pillows, noise machines, teddies.
 Both of them were colicky babies, screaming solidly from 5pm to 10pm every night.
 I bought infacol, gripe water, convinced the Doctor to prescribe Colief.
 They cried when there were in the buggy so I bought books to hang on it and pretend steering wheels for them to drive.
 Each time I would be convinced I had found to solution, only to have it fail miserably.
 It seems throwing money at baby problems does not solve them.